 The following tables present our summary consolidated statements of operations data for our fiscal years 2001 through 2003 and the six months ended June 30, 2003 and 2004, and our summary consolidated balance sheet data as of June 30, 2004.
 You should read this information in conjunction with our consolidated financial statements, including the related notes, and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included elsewhere in this prospectus.
-The summary consolidated balance sheet data is presented on an actual basis and as adjusted to reflect the sale of 5,200,000 shares of common stock offered by us in this offering at an assumed initial public offering price of \$14.00 per share and after deducting estimated underwriting discounts and commissions and offering expenses, and our expected sale of 366,768 shares of Class A common stock to GSK at a per share purchase price equal to the assumed initial public offering price.
+The summary consolidated balance sheet data is presented on an actual basis and as adjusted to reflect the sale of shares of common stock offered by us in this offering at an assumed initial public offering price of \$ per share and after deducting estimated underwriting discounts and commissions and offering expenses and our expected sale of shares of Class A common stock to GSK for cash proceeds of million, at a purchase price equal to the assumed initial public offering price.